What is the Project about?

 Can I get involved?

-Yes, this is a huge project which Graham and John have embarked on and help would be most welcome.
-You can help in photographing headstones or memorials, transcribing headstones from photographs, researching individuals from war memorial or headstone, drawing or sketching burial ground plans.
-We can also create username and password to enable you to add information direct to the website following a small amount of training and under the editing of Graham Lloyd.
+Yes, this is a huge project which Graham has embarked on and help would be most welcome.
+You can help in photographing headstones or memorials, transcribing headstones from photographs, researching individuals from war memorial or headstones, drawing or sketching burial ground plans.

 Do you charge a fee to use the database?